Anite is a Haitian woman who works at 2nd Story Goods, a non-profit cottage industry started by my friend Kathy Brooks. She tells Anite’s story below:

 We stand outside Anite’s tiny thatch home, the one she moved into this past June with her four children.
 I reach down to fix the collar on the dress of the little girl standing there with Anite’s daughters.
-Anite tells me that the little girl’s family has had many, many problems.
-They lived next door until recently and were forced to leave.
-The momma left with the baby and left this little girl behind.
+Anite tells me that the little girl’s family lived next door until recently and were forced to leave.
+The momma left with her baby and left this daughter behind.
 Alone.

 Anite has taken this little girl in.